zenika-open-source/promote-open-source-project/CONTRIBUTING.md

 # Contributing

 Contributions, issues and feature requests are very welcome.
-If you want improve this cheat sheet or translate it in another language, please consider opening an issue !
-We will discuss it with out.
+If you want improve this cheat sheet or translate it in another languages, please consider opening an issue !
+We will discuss it with you.

 If you want to contribute you must read and accept out [Code of Conduct](/code-of-conduct)